 Awards & Scholarships

 Every year, the History Department proudly supports its majors with a variety of scholarships, awards, and research assistance.
-History Honors Program students are eligible for additional awards for honors thesis work.
+History Honors students are eligible for additional awards for honors thesis work.

 These are presented in conjunction with additional opportunities from other departments, the college, the university, and elsewhere.

 Undergraduate Graduation Speaker: The department selects a student to address graduates at the annual History Commencement ceremony.
 Selections are made by the department; students do not apply directly for the award.

 Undergraduate Award for Leadership and Service: Awarded annually to an undergraduate who makes significant contributions to the History student community.
 Selections are made by the department; students do not apply directly for the award.

 Elizabeth Sargent Lee History of Medicine Research Paper Prize: Honors the best undergraduate history research paper in the history of medicine and health each term.
 Papers must be the product of original research using primary sources, and should be 3,000 to 5,000 words.
 Papers written for any History course are eligible for submission, if the paper topic focuses on some aspect of medicine or health over time.
 The prize includes an award of $250.

 Students may submit their own work or faculty may do so on behalf of students.
 To apply for this prize, the research paper should be submitted as an email attachment to firstname.lastname@example.org.
 The email must include the instructor, the course number and title, and the full name and email address of the student.
 Deadlines: January 5 for Fall Term courses; May 1 for Winter Term courses.

 Nancy Bylan Bratman Excellence in Writing Awards: Recognizes excellence in writing for undergraduate history majors in the following courses, for each fall and winter term: History 202, first prize $250; History 496 or 497, first prize $300, second prize $200 (or, when there are co-winners, two prizes of $250).